engrit-illinois/org-shared-mecm-deployments/README.md

 # Summary
-A few custom modules and some misc snippets related to maintaining the Engineering college's standardized MECM deployments and collections.
+Some miscellaneous snippets and a few custom modules related to maintaining the Engineering college's standardized MECM deployments and collections.

 Org shared deployment model documentation home: https://wiki.illinois.edu/wiki/display/engritprivate/SCCM+-+Org+shared+collections+and+deployments

-Table of contents:
-- [org-shared-deployments-misc.ps1](#org-shared-deployments-miscps1): handy snippets to perform various tasks relating to the org shared deployments
-- [New-CMOrgModelDeploymentCollection.psm1](#new-cmorgmodeldeploymentcollectionpsm1): a module for creating standardized deployment collections
-- [Get-CollsWhichIncludeColl.psm1](#get-cmcollswhichincludecollpsm1): a module to return the list of collections in which a given collection is included
-- [Report-UnnecessaryDirectDeployments.psm1](#report-unnecessarydirectdeploymentspsm1): a module to list all deployments which are technically duplicates of existing org-level deployments, and thus could be assimilated

 # Requirements
 - Currently these custom modules have only been written for and tested with Powershell 5.1.
 While modern versions of Configuration Manager [support Powershell 7](https://docs.microsoft.com/en-us/powershell/sccm/overview?view=sccm-ps#support-for-powershell-version-7), there are apparently some differences which these scripts do not account for, and there are known Powershell 7 compatibility issues with at least New-CMOrgModelDeploymentCollection.psm1, and possible others.